 The Warnock Report (DES, 1978) raised the profile of children with special educational needs (SEN) including those children under five years of age (see Clark, 1988).
 The Education Act 1981 legislated for the assessment of young children with SEN to be undertaken by local authorities (child development centres, for example) for early intervention and surveillance purposes.
 The Warnock Report's recommendations led to more children with SEN being integrated into mainstream schools as opposed to being educated in special schools.
 Special education, however, remains controversial: Warnock herself has reneged on her original recommendations and a report from the Select Committee on Special Educational Needs levels severe criticisms at government.
-It stated that the current government lacks vision and strategy for the education of children with SEN; that the direction of travel needs to be clearly communicated that policy needs to be brought to the core of policy as opposed to being marginalised (NCB, 2006).
+It stated that the current government lacks vision and strategy for the education of children with SEN; that the direction of travel needs to be clearly communicated that policy needs to be child-centred; that the workforce needs to be developed and strategy needs to be brought to the core of policy as opposed to being marginalised (NCB, 2006).